Traditional, Transformational, Personalized….

-Ashtanga Yoga Napa Valley is Napa's first and only Traditional Ashtanga Yoga Studio offering Mysore method Ashtanga as well as Led classes.
+Ashtanga Yoga Napa Valley is Napa's first and only Traditional Ashtanga Yoga Shala offering Mysore method Ashtanga as well as Led classes.
 We are committed to transmitting the teachings of Ashtanga Yoga as taught by Paramaraguru, Sharath Jois of the Sri.
 K Pattabhi Jois Ashtanga Yoga Institute in Mysore India.

 What is Mysore Ashtanga?

 Mysore Method Ashtanga Yoga is a traditional and sacred practice of teaching Yoga to an individual in a manner appropriate for their mind and body at any given time.
 Students practice along side fellow practitioners in the same room, however each student moves at their own pace.
 Students are given individual attention and instruction by the teacher so they may learn and adapt to the practice at a pace that promotes health and sustainability.

 Anyone can practice this method of Yoga.
 Because it involves a direct teacher student relationship or Parampara, our teachers will meet each individual student exactly where they are.
 Students should come with a sense of curiosity, a willingness to surrender to the method, and the desire to bring transformation into their lives.

 How to start a Mysore Practice.